MELISSA BLOCK, Host:

 DEBORAH FRANKLIN: A safari park in central Scotland may seem an unlikely place to plumb the meaning of life and death.
 But that's where researchers using video cameras caught on tape a moment that is usually private, even for chimps.

-Dr. JIM ANDERSON (Psychology Department, University of Stirling): We were able to record what happened on the night that this old chimpanzee female died in the midst of her group.
+JIM ANDERSON: We were able to record what happened on the night that this old chimpanzee female died in the midst of her group.

 FRANKLIN: Jim Anderson is an evolutionary psychologist at the University of Stirling.
 He says the old female had lived for decades with three other chimps on a leafy island in the safari park.